 But to measure this more effectively, again, set goals for this metric and see how your blog performs.
 This will give you an idea about how visitors engage with your content and helps you think at new ways of improving the content to engage your readers even more.

-To get more about how you can engage your readers, you can check Cristina Fugaru’s article on 5 easy steps to engage your readers.
+To learn more about how you can get your readers engaged, you can check Cristina Fugaru’s article on 5 easy steps to engage your readers.
 Furthermore, you can check Copyblogger’s archives as there are tons of resources on how to write effective copy.

 Once you read these resources and make some improvements, check the stats again and see the difference.
 And if you see that difference, you can start over and make it even better.

 Are you using these metrics or any other metric to measure readers’ engagement?
 If you’re not using any, why?
 Let me know in the comments section what keeps you from doing that.